bagaturchess/Bagatur/Sources/Resources/doc/engine/txt/readme_distro_BagaturEngine.txt

 Credits:
-  I am working on this program since 2005 in my spare time as a hobby.
-  In the beginning there were not a lot in the Internet, although, most of the time I purposely avoided heaving look at the other open source softwares and articles regarding the search and game theory.
-  Because of that, in many aspects I have re-invented the wheel.
-  Anyway, without the ideas, support and help from the following people and web sites, Bagatur would not be as it is now:
+  Without the ideas, support and help from the following people and web sites, Bagatur would not be as it is now:

   1. My Wife, for supporting me in this dissociable and non-profitable hobby.
   2. Iavor Stoimenov, for the support and helpful discussions about the chess stuffs.